-- Morning/afternoon greeting with child's name Teachers greet each child (in a manner determined by the teacher, e.g. handshake, good morning/afternoon XXX) to develop relationships with all children and to ensure a positive, calm start to the day.
-With older children (soft start), teachers ensure they greet each child individually before 9am. - Registration of children The above routine provides an opportunity for teachers to note absences so they can complete the register without having to call children's names.
+- Morning/afternoon greeting with child's name Teachers greet each child (in a manner determined by the teacher, e.g. handshake, good morning/afternoon XXX) to develop relationships with all children and to ensure a positive, calm start to the day. - Registration of children The above routine provides an opportunity for teachers to note absences so they can complete the register without having to call children's names.
 This maximises learning time and reduces opportunities for children to become restless and poorly behaved. - Line up order Each class has a line up order to avoid arguments and ensure best movement around the school site. - Uniform We believe that our children learn best when everybody respects one another as part of our community.
 Our school uniform supports this ethos of mutual celebration and support.
-If a child is not wearing the school uniform, this will be addressed by the class teacher in the first instance with a conversation or phone call to parent.
-If this happens twice in a week, a letter is sent home to parents/carers by the office.
-If it continues to be an issue, a meeting will take place with parent/carer and a member of SLT.
-The same applies with PE kit.
-If a child forgets their PE kit, it should be mentioned to the parent and then a letter sent.
-There is spare PE kit available. - Display In every classroom the rules are displayed prominently so that they can be referred to easily and quickly.
+If a child is not wearing the school uniform, this will be addressed by the class teacher in the first instance with a conversation or phone call to the parent. - Display In every classroom the rules are displayed prominently so that they can be referred to easily and quickly.
 Also on display should be Reminder/Choice/Consequence display, Give me 5, recognition board and visual timetables.